sobjornstad/esc/docs/hacking-esc/operations.rst

     def proportion(a, b, c):
         return b * c / a

-Note that we can specify any number of parameters we want here and name them anything we want, and esc will check the parameter list to see how many stack items we need, slice that many items off the bottom of the stack, and bind them to the parameters in order.
+We can specify any number of parameters we want here and name them anything we want.
+When the user runs our operation, esc will check the function's parameter list to see how many parameters it has, slice that many items off the bottom of the stack, and bind them to the parameters in order.
-(The details are somewhat more complicated;
-see the documentation
+If there aren't enough items available, the user will get an error message telling them so.
+When we're done, we can return a single value or a tuple of values, and those values will replace the parameters that we received on the stack.

+This is an oversimplification, as there are additional options that can change much of this behavior;
-for the :func:`@Operation <esc.commands.Operation>` decorator for more.)
+we'll get to those in the discussion of the :func:`@Operation <esc.commands.Operation>` decorator.

 .. note::
     esc uses the `Decimal`_ library to implement decimal arithmetic